kristerseiya/Plug-and-Play-Priors/README.md

       # image_prior: image_prior object with set(), prox() methods
       # transform: transformation between x and v
       #            if not given, it will assume x = v
+      #
+      #  (do not explicitly define variable transformation unless the transformation is invertible or one-to-one mapping!)

     def run(self, iter=100, verbose=True, return_value='both'):
       # runs optimization